David-OConnor/stm32-hal/README.md

 6. Be suitable for commercial projects
 7. Implement [embedded-hal](https://github.com/rust-embedded/embedded-hal) traits for all applicable peripherals
 8. Provide a clear, concise API
+9. Provide source code readable by anyone cross-checking a reference manual.

 ## Specifications